Unconventional steady states and topological phases in an open two-level non-Hermitian system

-The contents of this paper are as follows.
-In section II, we introduce the non-Hermitian vectorized Lindblad equation and propose the condition of steady states.
-In section III, we consider a two-level open system with non-Hermiticity and dissipations and discuss steady states and EPs in different cases.
-Further, we explore the new topological properties of eigenstates in NH Fermi arcs regime.
-Discussions and conclusions are given in section IV.
+The contents of this paper are organized as follows.
+In section II, we firstly introduce the non-Hermitian vectorized Lindblad equation and generalize the condition of steady states to a general open non-Hermitian system.
+In section III, we consider an open two-level system with non-Hermiticity and dissipations and theoretically solve the vectorized Lindblad equation of the model system.
+The properties of steady states and the topological phases in the presented system are discussed.
+At last, we give a remark and conclusion in section IV.